 “A movement began, a wave of young people dissatisfied by the life that was offered to them.
 There was nothing obviously wrong.
 They had homes, food, education, opportunities and money and yet, they walked away from it all, drawn by a call but with no clear idea from whence it came.
 There were no guide books or maps back then, just a word on the road, a destination picked up in some particular cafe or hotel, perhaps on a beach hidden from the world by the difficulty of the walk, or a place by the river where a sandwich of fresh fried fish was served from a boat, where a pickle vendor would offer a word of direction along with a plate of sour gherkins.

 “It was on this path I met your mother, Mariam, and it was on this path you called to us, asked us to bring you through.
 We met in a coffee shop popular with travellers like us, a curious place that served sweet rice pudding washed down with Nescafe, not the dark, dusty Turkish coffee we had gone there for.
 Your mother begged a cigarette from me and from that moment never left my side until she was sent away, sent to find a place to hide you from the world.
 Although at that time there were many other paths, the one we travelled was the most important.
 It didn’t last for long; the devolvers saw the threat to their plans and laid traps and sent out tricksters.
 Hashish seduced the smokers while false teachers seduced those who still searched in spite of the smoke.

 © Howard Evans 2019.
-From STILL, the new novel available from Amazon
+From STILL, available from Amazon